Healthcare and Emergency Services

-This guide has been designed with the explicit intention to provide expats and travellers with all they need to know about moving to Amsterdam.
+This relocation guide has been designed with the explicit intention to provide expats and travellers with all they need to know about moving to San Francisco.

 This exciting chapter covers Healthcare.

 Your health is something you have to take good care of.
-If you don’t look after yourself then you can’t enjoy your new surrounding or job in the city of Amsterdam.
+If you don’t look after yourself then you can’t enjoy your new surrounding or job in the city of San Francisco.

 Health law and policy is, as expected, different from what you may be used to.
 If you’ve grown comfortable with a National Health Service then you’re going to sailing into new territory.

-But don’t worry, this chapter will bring you up tp speed on the healthcare system.
+But don’t worry, this chapter will bring you up to speed on the healthcare system.

 4.1 Health Insurance